Gender, Conflict, and Development in the Global South

 Credits: 5 ECTS

-During the course, students will consider how development is a highly gendered phenomenon that affects men and women differently, and relatedly, how development processes account for gendered dynamics.
+During the course, students will consider that development is a highly gendered phenomenon that affects men and women differently and, relatedly, how development processes account, or fail to account, for gendered dynamics.
 Throughout the course, students will critically engage with questions such as the following: How do gender stereotypes influence the way people think about development?
 How have feminist perspectives contributed to development theories and practices?
-Why should development processes remain attuned to women’s development needs, and how can they do so?
-How does conflict open up potentially transformative spaces for gender relations, and how can development processes foster rather than hinder the achievement of gender equality?
-Students will gain an understanding of the gendered dimensions of conflict and development as well as evaluate diverse perspectives and policy frameworks that address these complexities.
+Why should development processes be attuned to women’s development needs, and how can they do so?
+How does conflict open up potentially transformative spaces for gender relations, and how can development processes foster, rather than hinder, the achievement of gender equality?
+Students will gain an understanding of the complex, gendered dimensions of conflict and development as well as evaluate diverse perspectives and policy frameworks that address these complexities.

 At the end of the course, students will be able to:

-• clearly understand the intricate relationship among gender, conflict, and development,
+• explain various concepts of gender, conflict, and development,

 • evaluate whether a given conflict analysis or development planning is gender-sensitive or not,

-• take on board and critically engage with the assumptions, approaches, and practices of customary institutions in peacemaking and conflict transformation, and
+• critically engage with the assumptions, approaches, and practices of customary/endogenous institutions in peacemaking and conflict transformation, and

-• Lecturing: Live and recorded video lectures as well as lecture notes
+• Lectures: Live and recorded video lectures as well as lecture notes

-• Discussion: Online discussion among students, based on assigned reading materials as guided by the course coordinator
+• Discussion: Online discussion among students, based on assigned reading materials and/or as guided by the course teachers

 • Self-study of assigned reading materials